sailpointatx/SailPoint-Partner-Webkit/README.md

 ## SailPoint Partner Webpage Content Template

-We have provided the same content that is in the HTML documents in Word document form: `SailPoint Partner Webpage Content Template_021721.docx`.
-It also includes image assets and recommended SEO Meta Data for the webpage.
+We have provided the same content that is in the HTML documents in Word document form.
+They also include image assets and recommended SEO Meta Data for the webpage.
+We have several versions to choose from, depending on the region of the partner.

+- `SailPoint Partner Webpage Content Template_021721.docx` - Americas based Partner
+- `SailPoint Partner Webpage Content Template_021721_QueensEnglish.docx` - EMEA based Partner